Managing the Practical Challenges of Cancer

 - Energy advice - This team will help you to access the schemes available to support you with your gas, electricity and water charges.

 - Macmillan Grants - Macmillan provide one-off payments to people living with cancer to cover a wide range of practical needs.
-You could receive a grant to cover heating bills, travel costs to and from the hospital or even for a much-needed break.
+If eligible, you could receive a grant to cover heating bills, travel costs to and from the hospital or even for a much-needed break.

 - Financial Guidance - From mortgages to pensions, insurance to savings, the Macmillan Financial Guidance team can explain options that are available to you, guide you through difficult decisions related to your pension, review your mortgage and help you work out your options if you're struggling to keep up repayments or even explain jargon to make finance easier to understand